dji-sdk/Mobile-SDK-Doc/source/ios-tutorials/UXSDKDemo.md

 Now, let's create a new project in Xcode, choose **Single View Application** template for your project and press "Next", then enter "UXSDKDemo" in the **Product Name** field and keep the other default settings.

-Once the project is created, let's download and import the **DJISDK.framework** and **UILibrary.framework** using CocoaPods to it.
+Once the project is created, let's download and import the **DJISDK.framework** and **DJIUXSDK.framework** using CocoaPods to it.
 In Finder, navigate to the root folder of the project, and create a **Podfile**.
 To learn more about Cocoapods, please check [this guide](https://guides.cocoapods.org/using/getting-started.html#getting-started).

 Then replace the content of the **Podfile** with the followings:

 ~~~
 # platform :ios, '9.0'

-target 'UILibraryDemo' do
+target 'UXSDKDemo' do
   pod 'DJI-SDK-iOS', '~> 4.5'
   pod 'DJI-UXSDK-iOS', '~> 4.5'
 end